mikkohei13/Lastuja/gps-havistin/readme.md

 ## Todo

+- Fetch
+    - Save datetime into db
+- Send
+    - Show files
+    - Show info about files
+    - Have a route to send the data
+    - Display results, save id to the database
+    - Show link to vihko with the files

 - Make this one system, with shared node_modules.
 Keep fetch and send in their own subfolders, and create new folder for shared code, e.g. db models
 - Separate code into reusable modules, use them through middleware.
 This means making lajifi_login as module, and using that from middleware, which is being used from route.
 Document this for future code discussions.